* Canada Pork Council: trade retaliation if no U.S. changes

 * Canadian farm minister says too soon to consider tariffs

 * WTO ruled U.S. must make changes by May 23, 2013

 By Rod Nickel

-WINNIPEG, Manitoba, Jan 14 (Reuters) - The United States' country-of-origin meat-labeling rules have directly cost the Canadian hog and pork industry more than $2 billion, according to a report that could help determine retaliation against U.S. exports if Washington does not change its rules.
+WINNIPEG, Manitoba, Jan 14 (Reuters) - U.S. country-of-origin meat-labeling rules have directly cost Canada’s hog and pork industry more than $2 billion, according to a report that could help determine retaliation against U.S. exports if Washington does not change its requirements.

 “COOL continues to cost hog and cattle producers tens of millions of dollars every month and must be dealt with sooner rather than later,” said Jean-Guy Vincent, a Quebec hog farmer and chairman of the Pork Council.

-The WTO ruled on June 29 that the U.S. country-of-origin labeling program unfairly discriminated against Canada and Mexico because it gave less favorable treatment to beef and pork imported from those countries than to U.S. meat.
+The WTO ruled on June 29 that the U.S. country-of-origin labeling program unfairly discriminates against Canada and Mexico because it gives less favorable treatment to beef and pork imported from those countries than to U.S. meat.

-Meat labels became mandatory in March 2009 after years of debate.
-U.S. consumer and some farm groups supported the requirement, saying shoppers should have information to distinguish between U.S. and foreign products.
+Meat labels became mandatory in the United States in March 2009 after years of debate.
+U.S. consumer groups and some farm groups supported the requirement, saying shoppers should have information to be able to distinguish between U.S. and foreign products.

 Big meat processors opposed the provision, which they said would unnecessarily boost costs and disrupt trade.

 The U.S. labeling law requires grocers to put labels on cuts of beef, pork, lamb, chicken and ground meat or to post signs that list the origin of the meat.